Air-Quality-LoRa/backend/readme.md

 The persistant data is located in two folders:
 - `configuration`
 - `data`
-When you transfer the server, transfer these two folders to the new server.
+When you transfer the server, transfer these two folders to the new machine to keep all the data.